Sduruty/HappyCowMobileReplica/README.md

 #### Made at Le Reacteur

-As I made this as an end of training project and had a deadline, I am aware that it isn't perfect and still can be improved.
+As I made this copy of Happycow mobile app as an end of training project and had a deadline, I am aware that it isn't perfect and still can be improved.
 Because of the deadline I had to stop modifying it, but I'll come back to it soon.

 Searchbar is case sensitive, so you'll have to type in the exact name of restaurant.